 Nurtured by centuries of tradition, the warm and hospitable people of Himachal Pradesh celebrate life in hosting a variety of fairs and festivals to sometimes honour gods and goddesses and on many other occasions to socialize by marking the season, be it with hope when spring is breaking out or by dancing and dining after the harvests bounty is done with.

-These social gathering are a grand display of the local culture where trade, religion, sport and celebration happily has a visiting tourist partake in the festivities.
+These social gathering are a grand display of the local culture where trade, religion, sport and celebrations has a visiting tourist happily partake in these festivities.

 Age old beliefs manifest in over 2000 village deities has each region and valley hold onto their faiths.
 Many religious fairs like the Kullu Dussehra, Chamba’s Minjar, Renuka ji Fair and Mandi Shivratri in recent years have gained much prominence.

 To ring in the New Year, thousands of holidaymakers throng the popular hill stations of Shimla, Manali, Chail, Dharamshala, and Dalhousie each year to partake in the celebrations held.
 The local administration and the hospitality service providers often put up shows, events or fun competitions for the festive season to engage the tourists in their merry-making as the old year passes out and the new one is ushered in.